 - All visitors are expected to be courteous, quiet, and respectful, especially when watching competition rounds in progress.
 Phones should be silent to avoid distracting competitors.
 After a round has begun, audience members should not leave the room unless there is an emergency.

 - BEST reserves the right to remove visitors who are not following expectations from the tournament site.

-- In addition, we expect all BEST participants to be respectful hotel guests.
-This includes maintaining minimal noise levels after 11:00pm and treating all hotel property, staff, and fellow guests with the utmost courtesy.
+- Be respectful of other hotel guests.
+This includes maintaining minimal noise levels after 11:00 pm and treating all hotel property, staff, and fellow guests with the utmost courtesy;

-- It is the collective responsibility of students, team chaperones, and coaches to ensure adherence to these policies.
-In case of students found in violation, the following steps will be taken:
+It is the collective responsibility of students, team chaperones, and coaches to ensure adherence to these policies.
+If a participant violates any of the above mentioned rules, the following steps will be taken:

-- A BEST Management Team member will immediately speak to the coach and/or chaperone of the students in violation to rectify the situation.
+- A BEST Management Team member will inform the Executive Director and will immediately speak to the coach and/or chaperone of participant/s in violation to rectify the situation.

-- Based on the severity of the violation, students may be subject to bans from the current or a certain number of future tournaments.
+- Based on the severity of the violation, the participant may be subject to disqualification from the current or a certain number of future tournaments.